What does the Wasp Inventory Windows Service (WIWS) do?

 2. Handles database communication between a Windows Mobile/CE device and the database server, over port 10005.
 This includes preparing the stripped-down version of the database for download (batch mode only), and synching changes between the PC database and the mobile device (wireless mode only).

 3. If enabled, sends emails for alerts and notifications.

 Where does WIWS get installed?

-The Standard and Professional editions always install WIWS to the PC holding the database.
+The Professional edition always installs WIWS to the PC holding the database.